ydrive/EasySynth/README.md

 ### Sequence rendering

 Image rendering relies on a user-defined `Level Sequence`, which represents a movie cut scene inside Unreal Engine.
-You will only need the LevelSequence asset for rendering.
+You only need the LevelSequence asset for rendering.
 Skip anything that has to do with the LevelSequenceActor.
 Here are some materials on how to get started:
 - https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/Sequencer/Overview/
 - https://youtu.be/-NmHXAFX-3M